Ma-Yier/RatGene/README.md

 A ratio-based generalized approach that is capable of fulfilling a variety of modification criteria at both the gene and reaction levels.
 Additionally, RatGene also delivers the results with reduced-size strategies for the deletion or addition on both gene levels.

+Cite our paper:

+Ma Y, Tamura T. RatGene: Gene deletion-addition algorithms using growth to production ratio for growth-coupled production in constraint-based metabolic networks[J].
+IEEE Transactions on Computational Biology and Bioinformatics, 2025.

 ## Dependencies